osman-yuksel/Shepard-Art-Creator-Asset-Downloader/README.md

 <h2>Notes</h2>

 All rights of artwork/images are owned by Bioware.
 If you think that I should delete this because of legal reasons.
-You can contact me from osmanyukselrm@outlook.com.
+You can contact me via osmanyukselrm@outlook.com.
 It also applies to questions and advice.